-The vintageTEK museum recently acquired a Hughes 104 Memo-Scope.
+The vintageTEK museum recently acquired this Hughes 104 Memo-Scope.
 This oscilloscope was one of the early storage oscilloscopes for transient capture and display utilizing the Memotron 5" storage CRT.
 It was announced in the Control Engineering February 1957 issue.

 The oscilloscope accepted a vertical plug-in and five were available.
 The vertical bandwidth was limited to 300 KHz to 700 KHz depending on the plug-in.
 It was expensive, the timebase triggering was quite fussy and the CRT was easy to damage.

 The storage CRT was developed by Dr Andrew Haeff working on the staff of the US Naval Research laboratory in 1947.
 His CRT was based on a writing gun, a flood gun, and a phosphor screen.
 In 1950 he joined Hughes Research and Development Laboratories to further development of the storage CRT.